conmaol/maglocunus/d/data_models.md

 >
 > Every course has a title, and runs within an academic year.

-Obviously, this data model is incomplete.
+This data model is clearly incomplete.
 For example, we can be sure that teachers also have dates of birth.
-The important point is that a teacher’s date of birth is not relevant enough in the academic world to be worth modelling.
+However, we are assuming that a teacher’s date of birth is not relevant enough in the academic world to be worth including in our model.

 This informal data model implies at least five distinct types of `entity`:
 - *Students* and *teachers* are different kinds of *person*.